Primary Sector Council

 You can find out more about the council and its role in the Terms of reference.

 - Download the Terms of reference [PDF, 364 KB]

-Members are appointed for up to 2 years, and observers for one year.
+Members are appointed for up to 2 years.

 News and updates

 - 29 April 2019 meeting summary [PDF, 295 KB]